-- ✓ A set of metric Allen wrenches

-- ✓ A metric wrench set

-- ✓ A bicycle chain tool

-- ✓ A small screwdriver (to adjust the derailleurs)

-- ✓ A bicycle cable and housing cutter

-- ✓ Torx drivers

-- ✓ Cassette installation tool (for standard cassette)

-!
-IMPORTANT NOTE!
+- A set of metric Allen wrenches. - A small adjustable wrench.
+We strongly recommend against the use of pliers to hold and turn nuts.
+It only serves to frustrate you and destroy the nut. - A bicycle chain tool. - A small screwdriver (to adjust the derailleurs). - A bicycle cable and housing cutter (ordinary wire snips tend to flatten and mangle the end of the cable). - Torx driver. - Cassette installation tool (for standard cassette).

 The frame and many other parts of your Catrike are made of aluminum.
-It is very easy to strip aluminum threads especially if steel fasteners are going into them.
-Be careful not to cross thread or over tighten any fastener.
+It is VERY easy to strip aluminum threads, especially if steel fasteners are going into them.
+BE CAREFUL not to cross-thread or over tighten any fastener!

-An easy way to estimate the proper tightness for aluminum fasteners is to use two or three fingers on the wrench.
+TIP: An easy way to estimate the proper tightness for aluminum fasteners is to use two or three fingers on the wrench.
 This limits the amount of force you can apply to the tool.
 Use two fingers for small fasteners, or three for larger ones.

-It is very important for you to re-check all of the threaded fasteners (pedals, axle bolts, quick release on wheels and all other nuts and bolts) on the trike after you've ridden it for a couple of hours, just to make sure everything is still tight.
+Because we have no control over how tightly you assemble your Catrike it is extremely important for you to re-check all of the threaded fasteners (pedals, axle bolts, and all other nuts and bolts) on the trike after you've ridden it for a couple of hours, just to make sure everything is still tight.
 Periodic checks during the riding season also are a good idea.
 Virtually all of the trouble reports we receive are nothing more than fasteners that have worked loose.